Retire in Spain, a country famous for its flamenco dancers, bullfights, beaches and sunshine.

 In Spain you'll be able to find your own little piece of paradise and live very well; a relaxed way of life which just melts away stress.

-If you decide to retire in Spain you should seriously consider learning Spanish as this will both, open up more areas of the country and enrich your day to day contact with the people.
+If you decide to retire in Spain you should seriously consider learning Spanish.
+Being able to converse with the locals will both, open up more areas of the country to live and enrich your day to day contact with the people.

 Local Laws and Procedures